 You don’t need fancy gym equipment to get in shape.
 All you have to do is choose the right at-home exercise tools to help maximize your progress.
-And I don’t mean purchasing one of those huge home gym sets… we are keeping it simple today.
+I don’t mean purchasing one of those huge home gym sets… we are keeping it simple today.
 Here are my top three pieces of exercise equipment that you should keep at home.
 I have a list of all of my favorite brands and exercise tools in the MFit Amazon Store, so if you are interested in expanding your home gym or buying any of the products I mention today, you can get them there!

 Don’t feel like purchasing anything?
 Here are a few common household objects you can use for your workouts —